eborninteractive/beams/README.md

  ```

 # Functions
-The different functions to use within the MaxEss Api.
+The different functions to use within the BEAMS Api.

 ### mxs_get_case ( _id_ )
-Function to get a specific MaxEss case.
+Function to get a specific BEAMS case.

 Attributes: